 Click on images for full view

-There is a magic to light passing through brilliantly colored glass.
+For Sandy Pendleton, there is a magic to light passing through brilliantly colored glass.
 Add textured surfaces or bubbles and you get more sparkle.
 Add a reflective surface and you get shimmer and iridescence.
 Move the glass when it is molten, and you capture the energy of that motion.
-It is the possibilities of glass as an art medium that stimulates my curiosity and creativity.
+It is the possibilities of glass as an art medium that stimulates Sandy’s curiosity and creativity.

 Kiln-fired glass is a very different process from blown glass.
-I begin with large sheets of colored glass that have been specially formulated to withstand the heat of firing in a kiln.
-I create a design, hand cut the components and begin to build the piece.
+She begins with large sheets of colored glass that have been specially formulated to withstand the heat of firing in a kiln.
+Sandy creates a design, hand cuts the components and begins to build the piece.
 Once heated in the kiln, the glass is completely transformed.
-Altering time and temperature over a series of firings allows me to achieve different textures and effects.
-Over time, my artwork has become more intricate.
-The details matter to me and I can sit for hours carefully placing small pieces of glass with tweezers until everything is “just right”.
+Altering time and temperature over a series of firings allows her to achieve different textures and effects.
+Over time, her artwork has become more intricate.
+The details matter to her and she can sit for hours carefully placing small pieces of glass with tweezers until everything is “just right”.

 Often, the development of a new piece is a result of experimentation.
 Discovering a new texture, technique or combination of processes will often suggest the next piece.
 Resolving the challenges presented by these “adventures in glass” is part of the excitement.

-One of my favorite techniques is to manipulate the glass while it is molten hot in the kiln.
-I have only a few seconds to move the glass.
+One of Sandy’s favorite techniques is to manipulate the glass while it is molten hot in the kiln.
+She has only a few seconds to move the glass.
 Once the glass is firm again, that moment in time when the glass was flowing is captured forever.
-The resulting pieces have great motion and depth that speaks to me of the invisible energy flowing all around us.
+The resulting pieces have great motion and depth that speaks of the invisible energy flowing all around us.

 Themes from the natural world regularly appear.
-Elements of earth, water, fire, the forest and the desert all make their way into my artwork.
-Think of the shimmer of moonlight, the soft glow of morning, the brilliant hues of the desert sunset, the mystery of twilight.
-If I have communicated my love of those moments through my work, I have succeeded.
+Elements of earth, water, fire, the forest and the desert all make their way into Sandy’s artwork.
+She says “ Think of the shimmer of moonlight, the soft glow of morning, the brilliant hues of the desert sunset, the mystery of twilight.
+If I have communicated my love of those moments through my work, I have succeeded. “